DamnStation/like-comment/README.md

 If you want you can open it in separate window by holding `` ` Shift ` `` key and mouse right click on the folder, then choose `"Open PowerShell window here"`.

-Or CMD by type `cmd` in File explorer wile you are in the folder of the project.
+Or CMD by type `cmd` in File explorer while you are in the folder of the project.

 - Step 4: When you are in the terminal run command `npm install` to install all dependencies required for the project to run.